 What If My Insurance is Out-Of-Network?

-If a program is not are not in network with your insurance, some insurance plans have out of network benefits that you may be able to utilize with BHC Alhambra Hospital Reasons Eating Disorder Center programs.
+If a program is not in network with your insurance, some insurance plans have out of network benefits that you may be able to utilize with BHC Alhambra Hospital Reasons Eating Disorder Center programs.

 A single case agreement can mitigate cost.
 But what exactly is a single case agreement?